Lutjanus agennes: Fisheries and conservation

 Lutjanus agennes is an important fish for fisheries throughout its range, especially for subsistence fisheries, and it is caught using handlines and fixed bottom nets.
 The catch is normally sold fresh.
-It is also caught commercially and the commercial catch is both consumed internally in West Africa, especially in the Gulf of Guinea and Cape Verde.
+It is also caught commercially, and the commercial catch is both consumed internally in West Africa, especially in the Gulf of Guinea and Cape Verde.
 Some of the catch from Ghana and Senegal is exported to Europe.
-This species is taken in mixed catch fisheries, and no separate catch statistics available.
-Potential spawning aggregations are thought to be being targeted in at least one part of its range.
-In spite of the fishing pressure the African red snapper appears to be common, juveniles are not caught throughout the range of this species.
+This species is taken in mixed catch fisheries, and no separate catch statistics are available.
+Potential spawning aggregations are thought to be targeted in at least one part of their range.
+Despite the fishing pressure, the African red snapper appears to be common, juveniles are not caught throughout the range of this species.
 There is some evidence of overfishing as the size of the fish caught is declining in some areas.
-An example of this is in Ghana where the average catch sizes are no greater than 60 cm.
-The IUCN has listed as Data Deficient as there is a paucity of information.
-They suggest that this species should be carefully monitored, as fishing practices in the region, in conjunction modelling results predict that there has been major reduction in the overall biomass of the stocks of this species, and they suggest that it may qualify to be assessed as Near Threatened or worse when more data becomes available.
+An example of this is in Ghana, where the average catch sizes are no greater than 60 cm.
+The IUCN has listed it as Data Deficient as there is a paucity of information.
+They suggest that this species should be carefully monitored, as fishing practices in the region, in conjunction with modelling results, predict that there has been a major reduction in the overall biomass of the stocks of this species, and they suggest that it may qualify to be assessed as Near Threatened or worse when more data becomes available.
 It is a quarry species for recreational anglers in some parts of its range.